eser/stack/fp/README.md

 ### mergeObjects(...sources)

-merges two or more objects into one.
+combines two or more objects into a single object.

 ```js
 import { mergeObjects } from "$cool/fp/merge-objects.ts";